-Consistent with the O&M objectives presented in Section 1.3.1, the objectives of quarterly and postsignificant weather event site inspections include the following:
+Consistent with the O&M objectives presented in Section 1.3.1, the objectives of quarterly and post-significant weather event site inspections consist of the following:

-- Observe and maintain the integrity of the soil cap, vegetation, and stream bank stabilization. - Evaluate the implementation of ICs, LTM, and O&M to ensure protectiveness of the Selected Remedy. - Ensure that the protection of human health is maintained within the Site.
+- Maintain the integrity of the soil cap, vegetative cover, and streambank stabilization. - Implement and evaluate ICs, LTM, and O&M protocols to ensure protectiveness of the Selected Remedy. - Ensure that the protection of human health and the environment is maintained at the Site.